 Joint pain in older animals

 As animals get older, they become more likely to suffer from stiff, painful joints.
-This is known as degenerative joint disease, or osteoarthritis, and happens due to the long term deterioration of the cartilage that surrounds joints.
-The joint structures become inflamed, which causes painful swelling inside the joint.
-Animals with degenerative joint disease often suffer more in the colder months, and if they put on weight, as there is more pressure on the joints.
+This is known as degenerative joint disease, or osteoarthritis, and is characterised by the long term deterioration of the cartilage that surrounds joints.
+The joint structures become inflamed, which causes pain and restricted movement, especially in cold weather conditions.
+This kind of degenerative joint disease is named primary joint disease.

 2 Mill Road, West Mersea

 Tel: 01206 384999

 Out of Hours Tel : 01206 842224

 Did you know? ..Blackwater Vets is one of only 2 veterinary practices in the Colchester region that holds an award for meeting the International Cat Care's recomendations for cat wellbeing within a veterianry clinic?